UniconLabs/orville/README.md

 # Open Registry 2

-This software is in the early development status.
-During development the simplest way to run on the console (which will have the REST API implementation) is to do the following after checking out the project:
+This software is in the development status.

 ## Running the stand-alone jar